Seeed-Studio/wiki-documents/docs/LinkIt_Smart_7688_Duo.md

 ```

-**5.**Use the screen utility to connect to the serial port and set the baudrate to 57600.
+**5.** Use the screen utility to connect to the serial port and set the baudrate to 57600.
 This is because the baudrate of the system console is 57600 by default.
 For example:
 ```
 $screen /dev/cu.usbserial-XXXXXXXX 57600
 ```
-**6.**Now you should be connected to the system console.
+**6.** Now you should be connected to the system console.
 Press ENTER in the Terminal to bring up the prompt.
 You will notice that the prompt has become different from your OS X Terminal application, it is the LinkIt Smart 7688 prompt and it looks like the following:
 ```
   root@myLinkIt:/#
 ```
-**7.**You are ready to make changes to the LinkIt Smart 7688 system through this console.
+**7.** You are ready to make changes to the LinkIt Smart 7688 system through this console.

 ### On Linux

-**1.**Install the driver if needed.
+**1.** Install the driver if needed.
 Check the cable manufacturer's website for driver requirements on Linux and installation instructions.

-**2.**Plug-in the cable and connect the cable to LinkIt Smart 7688 Duo.
+**2.** Plug-in the cable and connect the cable to LinkIt Smart 7688 Duo.

-**3.**Open a Terminal session.
+**3.** Open a Terminal session.

-**4.**Type **ls /dev/ttyUSB*** in the Terminal.
+**4.** Type **ls /dev/ttyUSB*** in the Terminal.
 You should see a list of devices.
 Look for something like cu.usbserial-XXXXXXXX where XXXXXXXX is usually a random identifier.
 This is the serial device used to access the system console.
 For example:
 ```
 $ls /dev/ttyUSB*
 /dev/ttyUSB0
 ```
-5.Use the **screen** utility to connect to the serial port and set the baudrate to **57600**.
+**5.** Use the **screen** utility to connect to the serial port and set the baudrate to **57600**.
 This is because the baudrate of the system console is 57600 by default.
 For example:
 ```
 $sudo screen /dev/ttyUSB0 57600
 ```
-**6.**Now you should be connected to the system console.
+**6.** Now you should be connected to the system console.
 Press ENTER in the Terminal to bring up the prompt.
 You will notice that the prompt has become a different regular application, it is the LinkIt Smart 7688 prompt and it looks like the following:
 ```
   root@myLinkIt:/#
 ```
-**7.**You are ready to make changes to the LinkIt Smart 7688 system through this console.
+**7.** You are ready to make changes to the LinkIt Smart 7688 system through this console.

 ### Running the Blink example